SCC-Planning/suffolk-wam-report/README.md

-# suffolk-wam-report
+# Suffolk Annual Waste Monitoring Report

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of suffolk-wam-report is to provide a reproducible way to generate the Suffolk Waste Annual Monitoring Report automatically each year.
-This report is required to be submitted to central government every December(?).
+The goal of suffolk-wam-report is to provide a reproducible way to generate the Suffolk Waste Annual Monitoring Report automatically each year..

 All plots and tables have been styled to be consistent with the Suffolk County Council’s brand.

-Do note that while this is a nice template for the standard sections of the report.
-Year-on-year changes will demand some more in-depth investigation.
-For example, in 20/21 a deeper dive into sewage sludge.
+Do note that while this is a nice template for the standard sections of the report, year-on-year changes will demand some more in-depth investigation.
+For example, in 20/21 a deeper dive into sewage sludge and in 21/22 a deeper dive into waste exported to Norfolk.

 # Data Sources